 - Rigorous measurement and evaluation leading to continuous improvement

-Belizean medical oncologist, Dr. Ramon Yacab, leading first ever public oncology treatment program in Belize
+Belizean medical oncologist, Dr. Ramon Yacab (above right), leading first ever public oncology treatment program in Belize

 - Increase the number of patients receiving initial oncologic consultation within 1 month of being referred into program